jshine0914/jshine0914.github.io/_pages/projects.md

 # Projects

-A selection of engineering and research projects I have worked on.
+A set of selected research and engineering projects.
-All projects include code links, and some include additional research references.
+Descriptions are aligned with the corresponding entries in my CV.

 ---

 ## 1. Tensor-Core-Compatible Optimization for CP Decomposition
-**GPU Kernel Optimization for MTTKRP via Khatri–Rao Reformulation**
-*(Machine Learning Systems Lab, Advisor: Euhyun Moon)*
+*(Machine Learning Systems Lab, Advisor: Prof. Euhyun Moon)*

+**Topic:** Tensor-Core-Compatible Optimization for CP Decomposition

+- Investigated CP Decomposition, a tensor factorization method typically solved using the CP-ALS algorithm.
-- Investigated the computational bottleneck in CP-ALS, specifically the MTTKRP (Matricized Tensor Times Khatri-Rao Product) operation.
+- Identified a major computational bottleneck in CP-ALS caused by the **MTTKRP (Matricized Tensor Times Khatri-Rao Product)** operation, which heavily depends on the Khatri-Rao product.
-- Rewrote the Khatri-Rao product into a Tensor Core–friendly matrix multiplication form.
+- Investigated a reformulation that converts the Khatri-Rao product into a matrix multiplication, enabling **Tensor Core compatibility**.
-- Designed CUDA kernels optimized with shared memory, warp-level parallelism, and Tensor Core acceleration.
-- Achieved significant throughput improvement compared to naïve MTTKRP implementations.
-- Research aligned with tensor decomposition methods used in large-scale ML systems.

 **Code:**
 [Code](https://github.com/jshine0914/MTTKRP_Practice)